Certified Massage Therapy Program

 Massage as a vocation is a learned skill.
-The Holistic Life Institute trains Certified Massage Therapists in a variety of massage modalities that prepare them for certification by the California Massage Therapy Council (CAMTC) with 500 hours of training.
+The Holistic Life Institute of Learning trains Certified Massage Therapists in a variety of massage modalities that prepare them for certification by the California Massage Therapy Council (CAMTC) with 500 hours of training.

 Swedish Massage Training

 Swedish massage originated in Europe and employs the use of long, soothing hand strokes designed to relax muscles and release endorphins.
 The patient is draped with a sheet during the session.
 Oils and/or lotions are used to facilitate the gentle manipulation of muscles, relieving tension and stiffness and pain.

 Increased pressure, using the hand, elbow, and forearm, enables the therapist to bring added relief during a Swedish Massage session when the client's muscles are extremely taut or stiff.
 This usually helps in cases of sports injuries or long-standing chronic pain.

 Also included as an adjunct to Swedish Massage, Myofascial Release enables the therapist to alleviate symptoms of fibromyalgia pain using a special technique that gently loosens stiff and inflamed myofascial tissues.

 Hot Stone Massage